cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 ## Creating the App and Bot in Slack
 We are going to start by setting up a development App and Bot in Slack and then connect it to a custom backend created with Cdev.
 Once we have the logic and functionality that we want, we can come back and create a replica of the Bot to be used as the production version.

-Start by going to [https://api.slack.com/apps](https://api.slack.com/apps) and clicking the `Create New App` button.
+Start by going to [https://api.slack.com/apps](https://api.slack.com/apps), log into your account, and click the `Create New App` button.
 We recommend using the `From an app manifest` starting path.
 From there, select the workspace you want to add the bot in.
 Then on the second page, change the name to `Dev {your project}` so that you know this is the development version of your app.
+Click `Next`, review the summary of your app, and  click `Create`.

 {{<tutorial_image>}}